 ABSENCE FROM SCHOOL

-Any requests for any leave of absence will ONLY be granted in accordance with the amended legislation.
+Any requests for leave of absence will ONLY be granted in accordance with the current legislation.
 Such requests will have to demonstrate why ‘exceptional circumstances’ apply.
-My apologies for this change in policy a national initiative not a school one.
 Our attendance levels at Lady Joanna have always been exceptionally high, with parents understanding the importance of regular attendance and its impact upon their child’s learning.

-For any absence requests, you will need to fill out an Absence Request Form, either see above or collect from the school office.
-Please return to the school either via email to firstname.lastname@example.org or to the school office and give as much notice as possible.
+For any absence requests, you will need to fill out an Absence Request Form, either see above or collect a paper copy from the school office.
+Please return to the school either via email to email@example.com or to the school office and give as much notice as possible.